AlatronZ/mapable/README.md

-# mapable
+# Mapable!
-A project to draw polygons on maps.
+**A project to draw polygons on maps.**

 Features to develop:
-* Connect to Land Information New Zealand (LINZ) for a new base layer
+- Connect to Land Information New Zealand (LINZ) for a new base layer
-* Connect & use AddressFinder address search for a refreshed centered map
+- Connect & use AddressFinder address search for a refreshed centered map
-* Save polygons to memory -> database -> server (Express)
+- Save polygons to memory -> database -> server (Express)

-Latitude and Longitude coordinates can be converted from locations via https://www.latlong.net/
+Latitude and Longitude coordinates can be converted from locations via [LatLong](https://www.latlong.net/)